 Review and Approval of Documentation

-Once your documents have been reviewed, and the approval process is complete, you will be asked by the College to provide the name of the pharmacist you would like to become your preceptor.
-The College will then notify the preceptor to complete to the Preceptor Application, which he/she must then submit to the College for consideration for approval.
+Once your documents have been reviewed, and the approval process is complete, you will be asked by the College to provide the name of the pharmacist you would like to become your preceptor during your internship.
+The College will then ask the preceptor to complete an Online Preceptor Application, which he/she must then submit to the College for approval.

 QuestionsIf at any time you have questions about the application process or access to your records, please contact Bev Robinson at the College by email at firstname.lastname@example.org .